Ginox01/Pokedex/README.md

 ## Requirements
-This App have been build with Webpack , so you have to install webpack and Node ,
+This App works only with HTML CSS and Javascript , no pre-install require

 ## How it works
 The function is easy , in the input field you have to insert the name of the Pokemon , the button "Cerca" start the search.